caiosba/slack-issue-tracker-parser/README.md

 4. The extension will autoupdate via Github but you can click "Update Extensions Now" to force a check/update

-5. Define the Mantis host on the extension options page
+5. Define the Mantis host with protocol (e.g.: http://mantis.mydomain.com) on the extension options page

+6. Reload Slack page

 ### Credits